 Your Screenshot Gallery is one of the most important visual assets on your Product Page, both in the Apple App Store and Google Play Store.
-Given the amount of real estate your Gallery assets occupy above the fold in the First Impression Frame, they play a significant role in convincing visitors to install or continue exploring your app store page.
+Given the amount of real estate your Gallery assets occupy above the fold in the First Impression Frame, App Store screenshots play a significant role in convincing visitors to install or continue exploring your app store page.
 For that reason, they should be properly optimized to drive the highest conversion.

 A unique design trend we’ve seen in the Gallery is the implementation of Panoramic Screenshots, which are used to grab visitors’ attention and encourage additional exploration.
 However, given the nature of the panoramic design, there are a few design-related issues that can arise once the Gallery is pushed to the live Google Play Store.

 Our latest guide will help you avoid this issue with best practices for designing a Panoramic Gallery on Google Play.
-If you need help designing a Panoramic Gallery for iOS, check out this resource.

 What is a Panoramic Screenshot Gallery?